• Skip to primary navigation

 Why use an Instant Pot?

 For one, it’s not just a pressure cooker.
-It’s also a slow cooker, a rice cooker, a yogurt maker and it sautees and keeps food warm until I’m ready to serve a crowd.
+It’s also a slow cooker (so you could make this Crock-Pot Lemon Chicken and Rice!), a rice cooker, and a yogurt maker.
+It sautees and keeps food warm until ready to serve.

-It’s hands-off cooking which makes it easier for me to get consistent results without having to spend hours in the kitchen.
+It’s hands-off cooking, making it easier for me to get consistent results without spending hours in the kitchen.
 And I only have one pot to clean!

 Just look at all the things you can cook in the Instant Pot, and more!